Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 Mineral rights and air rights always concern a particular type of land.

-At least in the U.S., mineral rights allow the owner to exploit any natural resources found beneath the land.
+At least in the U.S., mineral rights allow the owner to exploit any natural resources beneath the land.

 Air rights are the property interest in the “space” above the earth’s surface.